 The Beaufort Tribune was originally founded in 1874 by Winchell French, son of Mansfield French, who led missionaries from New York, Philadelphia and Boston to Beaufort during the Civil War to help the newly freed slaves.
-In 2009 George Trask, who owns the house the French family purchased during the Civil War, established The Beaufort Tribune on the Internet when The Beaufort Gazette, owned by a California conglomerate, closed its editorial office in Beaufort.
+In 2009 George Trask, who owns the house the French family purchased during the Civil War, formed a corporation to establish The Beaufort Tribune on the Internet when The Beaufort Gazette, owned by a California conglomerate, closed its editorial office in Beaufort.

-George Trask is a Beaufort native who attended the public schools of Beaufort, Davidson College (BA in History and Economics), Harvard Law School and Harvard Business School.
+George Trask is a Beaufort native who attended the public schools of Beaufort; Episcopal High School in Alexandria, Virginia; Davidson College (BA in History and Economics); Harvard Law School; and Harvard Business School.

 He served in Washington in the United States Army Intelligence Corps as a counterintelligence officer and on the staff of the National Advisory Commission on Civil Disorders.
 He practiced law in Atlanta as a corporate and tax lawyer in what are now two of the largest law firms in the United States: King & Spalding and Alston & Bird.